Pakistan, acquiring the tech startup world!

 3- Retailo Technologies

-Retailo is a Riyadh-based online B2B marketplace for retailers that connects manufacturers, distributors, and wholesalers.
+Retailo is a Riyadh-based store where you order kiryana supplies online.
+It also connects manufacturers, distributors, and wholesalers.
 Its goal is to make retail supply networks more technologically advanced.
 Furthermore, to create a tech-enabled distribution marketplace that will address inefficiencies in the informal retail sector.
 Talha Ansari, Mohammad Nowkhaiz, and Wahaj Ahmed founded Retailo.
 They have expertise working for regional startups like Careem, Rocket Internet, Daraz, Foodpanda, and Shopistan.
 Retailo provides a plethora of possibilities for running a business through its b2b app.
 It offers market competitive prices that assist the store in maintaining a consistent and optimal inventory level.

 Retailo funding till now: $9M (Pre Seed: $2.3M, Seed funding: $6.7M)